Patricia J. Culligan: Academic career and research

 Culligan’s initial work involved geotechnical centrifuge modeling and she developed many of the scaling laws used for geotechnical centrifuge modeling of contaminant transport in soils.
-Culligan’s more recent work focuses on issues of urban sustainability including the role of green infrastructure in supporting urban sustainability and climate adaptation, as well as challenges associated with building energy usage.

 Culligan served on the National Academies Nuclear and Radiation Studies Board from 2008 to 2013.
 From 2011 to 2014 she also served on the board of Governors of the ASCE’s Geo-Institute.
 From 2014 to 2016 she chaired the National Academies Standing Committee on Geological and Geotechnical Engineering.
 Culligan has been appointed to seven National Academies of Science, Engineering and Medicine (NASEM) study committees.
 From 2017 to 2019, she chaired a congressionally mandated NASEM committee charged with conducting an Independent Assessment of Science and Technology for the Department of Energy’s Defense Environmental Cleanup.

-In 2024, She was named a Fellow of the American Association for the Advancement of Science (AAAS) or her contributions to geo-environmental engineering, focusing on sustainable urban infrastructure, water management, and energy systems.

-Culligan has given the following named lectures in her field: Norma Slepecky Memorial Lecturer, Syracuse University (2014); 15th G.A.
-Leonards Lecturer, Purdue University (2017); Ardaman-Wisa Lecture, University of Florida (2020); 23rd Sowers Lecturer, Georgia Institute of Technology (2021); 18th Arthur Casagrande Memorial Lecturer, Boston Society of Civil Engineers Section (2022); Stanley D. Wilson Memorial Lecturer, Shannon Wilson and the University of Washington (2023).
+In 2026, she was elected to serve as Chair of the AAAS Engineering Section (M).